Making Tax Digital for VAT – a simple guide to digital links.

 1 April 2020 marks the first anniversary of Making Tax Digital (MTD) for VAT, which has required VAT registered businesses with a turnover of more than £85,000 to file their VAT returns using a digital application.

 Technically, it’s been a requirement to have ‘digital links’ since the launch of MTD, however during the first year, HMRC implemented a ‘soft landing’ and there was no legal obligation to have a fully digitised VAT accounting system.
 As such, businesses could copy and paste data from one system to another and HMRC has accepted this.

-However, the soft landing period is soon to be over.
+The soft landing period will now end on 1 April 2021.
 This means no more typing-up figures, manual corrections or copy and pasting from spreadsheets.
 Digital links must be in place across all parts of the compatible software, yet, many businesses are still relying on this process.